 If you miss your appointment, cancel too late, or arrive too late (30 minutes past your scheduled exam appointment), you will be considered a "no-show" candidate.
 In this event, you will not be allowed to reschedule your exam within the current testing window, you will forfeit your examination fee, and you must remit the $340 re-registration and "no-show" fee for another testing window.

 Cancellations and Requests for Refunds

 Please note that cancellations are intended for candidates who are no longer interested in taking the examination or will be putting off the examination for an unknown period of time.
 Once the cancellation form has been processed and the candidate has received a refund, they must re-submit the new applicant form and the appropriate fees, should they ever want to sit for the examination again.
-For candidates interested in moving their exam registration to the next testing window, please view the transfer, deferral or re-examination sections of this page.
+For candidates interested in moving their exam registration to the next testing window, please view the deferral or re-registration sections of this page.

 Absolutely no substitutions may be made for the CTP examination.

 To ensure that all candidates' results are earned under comparable conditions and represent fair and accurate measurement, it is necessary to maintain a standardized testing environment.
 The following policies, procedures and suggestions pertain to every CTP examination administration:

 - Instructions by test center personnel are to be followed.

 - An online calculator will be provided.
 You may toggle between a basic nonprogrammable, non-printing, four-function calculator with the percent and square root buttons and a scientific calculator.
 The scientific version of the online calculator will resemble and function most similarly to the TI-30XS calculator.
 No other calculator will be allowed in the testing room.

 - Do not bring books or other reference material into the examination room.
 The TA will not permit anyone found possessing such materials to continue the test.